Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 - Successful implementation of CodeQL for identifying and addressing security vulnerabilities.
 - Proper exploration and configuration of GitHub organization-level security settings.
 - Effective management of sensitive data using GitHub Secrets.
-- Well-documented security policies and checklist in the repository.

 ## Additional Resources: